pjwilcoxen/sym/docs/usage.md

 The name that should be used for the resulting target-language file.
 Some target languages will involve multiple files that will be based on this name.
 Required.

+### Option -calc
+Turn on calculator mode for target languages that support it.
+Calculator mode is used for non-iterative calculations.

 ### Option -d
 Turn on the most commonly used debugging messages.